cakephp/docs/en/core-libraries/components/pagination.rst

 Any requests that attempt to sort on fields not in the whitelist will be ignored.

-Limit the maximum number of rows that can be fetched
+Limit the Maximum Number of Rows that can be Fetched
 ====================================================

 The number of results that are fetched is exposed to the user as the